 Fortunately, one of the most dramatic technological changes since you went to college is the enormous advance in valid, legitimate, and flexible online education.
 Take advantage of the access you now have to curriculum, educators, classmates, and degrees in order to prepare yourself for a change.

 Find courses and curricula that are compatible with your work schedule and your professional ambitions and get started as soon as possible.
 Staying current on your education is one of the best ways to control your own fate.

-Check out the 100 Best Online Colleges to learn more.
+Check out the The 50 Best Online Colleges & Universities 2019 to learn more.

 6. Learn to Gig

 But be aware that you’ll need to do more than just take online courses.
 In order to break into a new field, you may have to start by making small inroads.
 An article in Business News Daily notes that “‘The amount and diversity of educational resources available online nowadays is staggering…The problem is that they’re not combined into a learning experience targeted towards acquiring the minimum viable knowledge and skills required to kick-start a career in a new field.
 Ideally, [you should] not only learn new concepts but also create something that you can add to your portfolio in order to show it to potential employers.’”